 The Mains Exam for January 2020 session will be conducted from 06th to 11th January 2020 and for April 2020 session from 03rd to 09th April 2020.
-JEE Advanced Exam will be conducted in the month of May 2019.
+JEE Advanced Exam will be conducted in the month of May 2020.

 It is a hard-fact that IIT JEE is toughest amongst all the Engineering Exams in India.
 Candidates need to prove their ability and knowledge for all the three subjects – IIT JEE Physics, Mathematics & Chemistry.

 However, Architectural Students have more subjects to study, but in JEE Advanced, they will have to showcase their skills in these 3 subjects only.